epwalsh/obsidian.nvim/README.md

 # Obsidian.nvim

-A Neovim plugin for [Obsidian](https://obsidian.md), written in Lua.
+A Neovim plugin for writing and navigating an [Obsidian](https://obsidian.md) vault, written in Lua.

-This is for people who love the concept of Obsidian -- a simple, markdown-based notes app -- but love Neovim too much to stand typing characters into anything else.
+Built for people who love the concept of Obsidian -- a simple, markdown-based notes app -- but love Neovim too much to stand typing characters into anything else.

+*This plugin is not meant to replace Obsidian, but to complement it.
+My personal workflow involves writing Obsidian notes in Neovim using this plugin, while viewing and reading them using the Obsidian app.*

 ## Features